Clashes in Colombia as protests against police go into second day – The Sun Nigeria

 Some of the victims were passers-by hit by stray bullets.

-Defence Minister Carlos Holmes Trujillo attributed the violence to a social media movement trying to tarnish the reputation of police and inciting violence.
+Defence Minister, Carlos Holmes Trujillo, attributed the violence to a social media movement trying to tarnish the reputation of the Police and inciting violence.

 Buses were burned, bus stations and banks attacked and shops looted, leaving some urban areas looking like war zones.